5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 ---
 ## About
-Guide for running macOS as a Virtual Machine inside of Windows Hyper-V. It utilizes resources from other repos dedicated to macOS virtualization in order to automate the precess to some degree by using PowerShell to build a preconfigured OpenCore EFI System Partition and downloading files required for macOS online recovery.
+Guide for running macOS as a Virtual Machine inside of Windows Hyper-V. It utilizes resources from other repos dedicated to macOS virtualization in order to automate the process to some degree by using PowerShell to build a preconfigured OpenCore EFI System Partition and downloading files required for macOS online recovery.

+**Tested on**: macOS Sequoia.

 ---

 ## 1. System Requirements
 - **CPU**: 64-bit Intel CPU with support for [virtualization technology](https://www.intel.com/content/www/us/en/support/articles/000005486/processors.html)
 - **Mainboard** with UEFI support
-- **RAM**: At least 16 GB or more (minimum requirement for current macOS versions is 8 GB; plus whatever is needed for running Windows, the Hypervisor and Hyper-V)
+- **RAM**: 16 GB or more (minimum requirement for current macOS versions is 8 GB; plus whatever is needed for running Windows, the Hypervisor and Hyper-V)
 - **Windows Requirements**:
   - **Client**: Windows 10 *Professional* v1809 or newer (non-pro versions don't support Hyper-V)
   - **Server**: Windows Server 2019 or newer (OpenRuntime.efi doesn't work properly on previous versions)